Cookie Notice

 Expert Answer

 Sending money to Haiti involves navigating a few options, each with its own advantages, depending on what's most important to you: speed, cost, or how your recipient will get the funds.
-The reality is, cash pickup is still a dominant method in Haiti due to varying bank penetration and infrastructure.
+The reality is, cash pickup remains the dominant and often most reliable method in Haiti due to the current local infrastructure and banking accessibility.

 Share Your Experience